r00b/personal-site/README.md

 ### Overview

 This is the repo for my personal website, [robsteilberg.io](https://www.robsteilberg.io/).
-It is a React-based Gatsby application that establishes a pipe with [roob1090](https://github.com/r00b/roob1090) and renders a live flight tracker for `KDCA` on the homepage.
+It is a React-based Gatsby application that establishes a pipe with [roob1090](https://github.com/r00b/roob1090) and renders a live flight tracker for `KAUS` on the homepage.

 ### Installation